cleanlab/cleanlab/docs/source/index.rst

 Introduction
 ============

-**Cleanlab automatically find and fix errors in your ML datasets.**
+**Cleanlab automatically finds and fixes errors in your ML datasets.**

 | This reduces manual work needed to fix data issues and helps train reliable ML models on partially mislabeled datasets.
-Cleanlab has already found thousands of `label errors <https://labelerrors.com>`_ in ImageNet, MNIST and other popular ML benchmarking datasets, so let's get started with yours!
+Cleanlab has already found thousands of `label errors <https://labelerrors.com>`_ in ImageNet, MNIST, and other popular ML benchmarking datasets, so let's get started with yours!

 .. note::
    Cleanlab currently only supports classification tasks.